Don A. Moore

 Principal Investigator on Founding NSF Grant

 George Akerlof is a Professor of Economics at the University of California at Berkeley.
 In 2001 he was co-recipient of the Prize in Economic Sciences in honor of Alfred Nobel.
 The Nobel Committee cited Akerlof's 1970 paper, "The Market for 'Lemons,'" which for the first time described the role of asymmetric information in causing market perversity.
-Prof. Akerlof has also pioneered in the application of sociology and psychology to the workings of the macroeconomy.
+Professor Akerlof has also pioneered in the application of sociology and psychology to the workings of the macroeconomy.
 He has been senior economist at the President's Council of Economic Advisers, and past vice president and member of the executive committee of the American Economics Association, and member of the Council of the Econometric Society.
 From 1979 to 1981 he was Cassel Professor of Money and Banking at the London School of Economics.

 Teck Ho is the William Halford, Jr. Family Professor of Marketing at the Haas School of Business, University of California, Berkeley.
 He previously held academic positions at the Wharton School of Business, University of Pennsylvania, where he earned his Ph.D, and the Anderson School of Business, UCLA.
-Prof. Ho serves as Associate Editor of Management Science and of IEEE Transactions on Engineering Management, and is on the Editorial Boards of Manufacturing and Service Operations Management and Quantitative Marketing and Economics.
-He has consulted on new product and technology strategy development for Campbell Soups, Ingersoll-Rand, INTEL, HP, Igine, and Boeing.
+Professor Ho serves as Associate Editor of Management Science and of IEEE Transactions on Engineering Management, and is on the Editorial Boards of Manufacturing and Service Operations Management and Quantitative Marketing and Economics.
+He has consulted on new product and technology strategy development for Campbell Soup, Ingersoll-Rand, INTEL, HP, Igine, and Boeing.
 Current research areas include experimental economics, customer value analysis, marketing/manufacturing coordination, and retail management.